NikaPanchulidze/Omno/README.md

 Cardholder Name: Anything
 Outcome: Transaction will require 3D Secure authentication.

-If you choose first or second one, after you click pay you will be redirected to relevant page.
+If you choose first or second one, after you click "Pay" you will be redirected to relevant page.

 You can check terminal to see webhook details.